 This course provides clinical experience at medical-surgical facilities that provide opportunities for the vocational nurse to begin the transition to the registered nurse role and function.
 Opportunities are provided for the application of theory, concepts and skills.
-Prerequisites: ENGL 1301, BIOL 2401, BIOL 2402, BIOL 2420, PSYC 2301, PSYC 2314 with a grade of "C" or better.
-Co-requisite: RNSG 1327, RNSG 2213 and RNSG 2161.

 RNSG 1327.
 TRANSITION TO PROFESSIONAL NURSING (LECTURE 2, LAB 3).
 CREDIT 3.
 WECM.